 Keys to Understanding DDEEA

 Pipeline & Recruitment

 Diversity is a collaborative effort.
 Embedded across campus are our strategic partners who help to facilitate diverse contexts for student achievement, while actively promoting the recruitment and retention of students of diverse backgrounds.

 The DDEEA serves as a both a resource and a partner on diversity and inclusion issues for UW–Madison's four shared governance groups — the Faculty Senate, the University Staff Congress, the Academic Staff Assembly and Associated Students of Madison.

 The DDEEA coordinates UW–Madison's compliance with federal and state affirmative action, employment and disabilities laws.

 Campus Engagement & Outreach

-Vice Provost Sims, division leaders and staff regularly engage campus and community partners on diversity and inclusion initiatives.
+Deputy Vice Chancellor Patrick Sims, division leaders and staff regularly engage campus and community partners on diversity and inclusion initiatives.